-Detailed information about the Master's degree program in Leading Innovative Organizations is available here.
+We have compiled detailed information about the Master's degree program in Leading Innovative Organizations here.

 Being mobile despite the climate crisis, enjoying prosperity despite limits to growth – creative business leaders need to find innovative solutions to accommodate our everyday needs while addressing today’s immense societal challenges.
 The Master's degree program "Leading Innovative Organizations (LIO)" provides you with the expertise you need to turn your ideas into responsible and sustainable new products, services, and processes.